BDS Now Targeting Puma and the IFA

 Then, at an international judo championship in the UAE also in 2017, the organizers refused to play the Israeli national anthem or fly the Israeli flag when Israel won the gold.
 Last year, Tunisia was almost banned by the World Chess Federation when they refused to let a 7-year-old Israeli chess prodigy compete.
 Upon pressure from the international community, they eventually conceded.

-This is not a solitary instance, as the Malaysian Prime Minister would also not let Israelis participate in the World Paralympic Swimming Championships.
+The Malaysian Prime Minister would also not let Israelis participate in the World Paralympic Swimming Championships.
 In response the International Paralympic Committee soon stripped the rights of the competition from the Malaysian hosts.
-But this is not everywhere.
-In March, the Israeli national anthem was played in Qatar after a gymnastics competition, and last year in Abu Dhabi after an Israeli judoka won the gold.
+However, this is not always the case; in March, the Israeli national anthem was played in Qatar after a gymnastics competition, and last year in Abu Dhabi after an Israeli judoka won the gold.